 - CIPD fees

 - As part of the programme, students are required to take out student membership of the CIPD.
-The 2018/19 admissions fee to CIPD is ?40 and the annual subscription fee is ?95 for membership till June 2019.
-Students starting in September 2018, January 2019, and June 2019, will be expected to pay ?135 at the commencement of the programme to secure admission to, and membership of, the CIPD.
-You would also be required to renew your subscription on 1st July 2019 to retain your membership.
+As a guide, the 2019/20 admissions fee to CIPD is £40 and an 18-month student CIPD membership fee is £141.
+You would also be required to renew your subscription at the end of the 18-month membership period to retain your membership.

 As a student at the University, there are additional fees and costs which may or may not apply to you, but that you should be aware of.